 One thing that never ends is the need to cook dinner.
 It’s become one of the most predictable and difficult questions to answer in recent months.
 The reality is that when we’re in-season focusing on meal preparation is the best thing I can do to keep our budget on track.
 But, dinner is often the last thing on my mind as I’m balancing work, running kids around, and whatever the team needs are for the week.

-Weeknight activities on the calendar often mean we’re grabbing dinner later or we aren’t all eating at the same time.
-When this happens I often switch to simple meals that are easy to prep on the weekends and heat up later in the week.
+We’ve fine-tuned our meal prep strategy now that our boys are older and Ordell is around more.
+Since weeknight activities usually fill the calendar at least a few nights a week we’re grabbing dinner in shifts.
+When this happens I often switch to simple meals that are easy to prep on the weekends and heat up throughout the week.